GiovanniBaccichet/DNCS-HTTP3/README.md

                                                                                  total:33ms
 ```

-To be noticed that in this case the request is `h3-27` but the response is HTTP/2, but it is not that important since all the metrics will be re-analyzed later with Google Chrome's developer tools (using HTTP/3).
+To be noticed that in this case the request is `h3-27` but the response is HTTP/2; it is not that important since all the metrics will be re-analyzed later with Google Chrome's developer tools (using HTTP/3).

 **HTTP/2 + SSL web page**: